theapache64/stackzy/README.md

 - Special thanks to [@SpikeySanju](https://github.com/Spikeysanju) for the beautiful design 😎
 - Icons are from [flaticon.com](https://www.flaticon.com/)
 - Illustrations are from [evernote.design](https://evernote.design/categories/illustrations/)
+- Thanks to all amazing people at Twitter for inspiring me to continue the development of this project.

 ## 🥼 Test